How to extract hyperlinks from Word using GroupDocs.Parser for Java

 Conclusion

-You now have a complete, production‑ready approach for how to extract hyperlinks from Word documents using GroupDocs.Parser for Java, and you understand how to scale the solution to batch process Word docs efficiently.
+You now have a production‑ready approach for how to extract hyperlinks from Word documents using GroupDocs.Parser for Java, plus the know‑how to scale the solution for batch processing.
 Explore the full API in the official documentation to unlock additional features such as metadata extraction, image handling, and more.

 Tested With: GroupDocs.Parser 25.5 for Java